 The Cundill Prize is administered annually by McGill University in Montreal and honors, “the abiding passion for history of its founder, F. Peter Cundill, by encouraging informed public debate through the wider dissemination of history writing to new audiences around the world.”

-The 2024 Cundill shortlist will be announced in September, with finalists named in October, and a winner announced over the course of a two-day ceremony in Montreal, at the end of October.
+The 2024 Cundill finalists named in October.
+A prize winner will be announced over the course of a two-day ceremony in Montreal, at the end of October.